 What are the simple things to do to avoid getting a DPN?

 The most effective action to avoid a DPN is to avoid the position where the ATO has the right to issue a DPN.
 That is, prevention is better than cure.
 The ATO would also agree with this approach as the prime purpose of DPNs is to encourage directors to ensure a company lodges returns and takes action if a debt can’t be paid.
 Hence, the top actions to avoid receiving a DPN are:

 - Stay familiar with the company’s financial position and monitor that quarterly and monthly BAS Returns are lodged on time (do this even if the company can’t pay the debt due);

 - Make sure your address details with ASIC and the ATO are current so you avoid the situation where you don’t receive Notices;

-- If the company can’t pay the amounts due for PAYG and Superannuation contact your accountant or us for advice.
+- If the company cannot pay the amounts due for PAYG and Superannuation contact your accountant or us for advice.

 What does a DPN look like?